 Is your dog comfortable in his own skin?

-Skin problems are very common in dogs.
-Exact figures are not known, but a large number of dogs has suffered from skin problems, whether acute or chronic.
+Unfortunately, taking care of your dog's coat with a dog shampoo or dog comb of Furminator is sometimes not enough.
+Skin problems are very common in dogs, exact figures are not known, but a large number of dogs has suffered from skin problems whether acute or chronic.
 In this article, we will discuss a limited number of allergic skin conditions.

 The largest organ